hashicorp/terraform-provider-azurerm/website/docs/r/policy_virtual_machine_configuration_assignment.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Policy Virtual Machine Configuration Assignment.

+* `assignment_hash` - Combined hash of the configuration package and parameters.

+* `compliance_status` - A value indicating compliance status of the machine for the assigned guest configuration.
+Possible return values are `Compliant`, `NonCompliant` and `Pending`.

+* `last_compliance_status_checked` - Date and time, in RFC3339 format, when the machines compliance status was last checked.

+* `latest_report_id` - The ID of the latest report for the guest configuration assignment.

 ## Timeouts